wifisensing/PicoScenes-github-pages/docs/userManual/parameters.md

   - Value Range: 1, 2, 3, 4, 7
   - Notes:
     - When the number of the receive chains(s), N_{rx}, is smaller than N_{sts} of the transmitted packets, the receiver cannot decode the frame.
-    - Value 5 and 6 are not valid for both QCA9300 and IWL5300.
+    - Values 5 and 6 are not valid for both QCA9300 and IWL5300.
   - Example: `--rxcm 1`

 - `--txpower arg`